 Here, we have two listings: one for your doctoral program, and another for your bachelor’s degree, since one is usually required before getting into dental school.

 What if you’re applying to become a dental hygienist and still finishing your studies?

 New York City College of Technology, Brooklyn, NY

 Expected Graduation: 2021

 Don’t add your high school diploma since you have advanced education on your resume.

 Finally, if your academic section is more impressive than your work experience, put it on top.

 Pro Tip: Took part in a dental externship while you were in medical school?
 Add that information to your dentist resume education section, as well.
-A dental internship, however, goes in your work experience section.
+A dental internship or shadowing a doctor, however, goes in your work experience section.

 You’ve got dental skills galore.